DarkAdin/CCeptron/README.md

 sepal_length,sepal_width,petal_length,petal_width,class
 ```

+If we wanted to train on this data, we should specify 4 as the input size and 1 as the output size (4 parameters and 1 class).

 The class is encoded in the form of a number as well.
 If we have 3 different species in the *iris* dataset, an example of encoding them could be *0.0*, *0.5* and *1.0*.
 The maximum number of decimals in a data point should be 6.

 ## Inspirations